 When I was selling cakes from my home, that really put a limit on the types of cakes and fillings that I could sell.
 Sometimes you’ll just have to get creative.

-This isn’t something you want to ignore though.
+Laws aren’t something you want to ignore though.
 Lawsuits are the real deal and if you’re just a sole proprietor, then your personal money is at stake…not just the business’s money.
-Be really careful to follow the law.
+Be very careful to follow the law.

 I don’t know about other states, but if you’re in Texas, here’s a link to our cottage food law: Texas Cottage Food Law

 This is another ‘cover your butt’ move.
 I didn’t have insurance for the longest time and it really made me nervous.
-My day job is working as a law librarian, so I see first hand the crazy amount of lawsuits that go on.
+My day job is working as a law librarian (I’m not an attorney though), so I see first hand the crazy amount of lawsuits that go on.

 Sometimes it could be a simple mistake on your part, or the client got buyer’s remorse and wants to retaliate.
-Who knows, but if you have some type of insurance, that kind of gives you a little more peace of mind.
+Who knows, but if you have some type of insurance, that may give you a little more peace of mind.

 It’s a good idea to call your insurance agent where you get your house or car insurance and ask them first to see what they suggest.